Burna Boy extends record as the most certified Nigerian artist in France | Pulse Nigeria

 Grammy-winning superstar Burna Boy has added another SNEP certification to his collection.

-The song featuring Burna Boy, Little Simz, and Elyanna & Tini was released in 2024 as one of the lead singles from Coldplay's album 'Moon Music'.

-This becomes his 10th song to reach this milestone after his hit single 'City Boy' was recently certified platinum in France.
+His latest certification comes just weeks after 'We Pray', his collaboration with Coldplay, received a SNEP diamond certification.

-It also extends his record as the most certified Nigerian artist in France in what is a testament to his status as a global star.
+It also extends his record as the most certified Nigerian artist in France, with 15 certifications, which is a testament to his status as a global star.

 The song released as one of the singles off his 7th album 'I Told Them' has enjoyed commercial success, especially in France, where his music where he recently made history by selling out the 80K capacity Stade De France.